jariarkko/cave-outliner/README.md

     --linewidth n            Set the width of the lines in output picture.
 The value can be a decimal number.
     --multiplier n           Multiply image size by n (default 1).
-    --smooth                 Set the line drawings use smooth curves.\n";
+    --smooth                 Set the line drawings use smooth curves.
-    --jagged                 Set the line drawings use hard lines (default).\n";
+    --jagged                 Set the line drawings use hard lines (default).
-    --svgyreverse            Reverse Y axis in the SVG (to maintain same Y coordinate direction as in the model)
+    --svgyreverse            Reverse Y axis in the SVG (to maintain same Y coordinate direction as in the model).
     --holethreshold n        Ignore holes in the model if they are n or less pixels.
     --lineholethreshold n    Ignore holes in cross-section  lines if they are n or less pixels.
+    --dustthreshold n        Ignore small amount of material if not connected and less than or equal to n pixels.
     --tiling n               Optimize search process with n x n tiles.
 Default is 30, and --tiling 1 implies no optimization.
     --quiet                  Turn on informative messages (default is they are on).